 Possibly the most fun part of the project is choosing your template.
 I picked these simple cookie cutters up at the grocery store but then later found some better cookie cutters on Amazon.

 Trace template to paper

 Cut out 2 pieces for each ornament

-Cut out ears in contrasting color
+Cut out ears in a contrasting color

 Stich closed except for a small opening

 I think this would look cute on a tree or a wrapped gift.
-We decided to personalize our store bought wreath by adding the felt dogs, dog treats and some ribbons and glass balls.
+We decided to personalize our store-bought wreath by adding the felt dogs, dog treats, and some ribbons and glass balls.

 I hung my wreath on the front door.
 My dogs would be going crazy trying to get the treats if the wreath was inside.

-Maybe the delivery people from UPS, Fed Ex and the post office wondered about this dog-themed wreath, but if they’ve ever looked at the packages and mail they deliver, they would have realized this house has already gone to the dogs!
+Maybe the delivery people from UPS, Fed Ex, and the post office wondered about this dog-themed wreath, but if they’ve ever looked at the packages and mail they deliver, they would have realized this house has already gone to the dogs!

 About Alice G Patterson Photography: Based in Syracuse, New York, Alice specializes in product photography and portraits for small businesses, senior portraits, and photography for dogs and the people who love them!
 Alice has three dogs of her own, Lulu, Franny, and Darla.